Masks on airplanes: Where things stand on personal protection and social distancing

 Air Canada

-All Air Canada passengers are required to comply with a Canadian government mandate that all passengers flying through, to or from Canada wear a non-medical face mask or face covering over their nose and mouth.
+All Air Canada passengers are required to comply with a Canadian government mandate that all passengers flying through, to or from Canada wear a nonmedical face mask or face covering over their nose and mouth.
 Services and amenities have also been adjusted to mitigate the risk of viral transmission.
-Some food service has been suspended or shifted to pre-packaged fare and bar service and pillows and blankets are no longer available on some flights.
+Some food service has been suspended or shifted to prepackaged fare and bar service and pillows and blankets are no longer available on some flights.

 Masks and other protective equipment common in Asia

+Passengers on flights to Singapore are also required to undergo verbal health assessments and temperature checks.

-Korean Air is providing cabin crew with protective clothing, including goggles, masks and gloves.
+Korean Air of South Korea is providing cabin crew with protective clothing, including goggles, masks and gloves.

 "Protective gowns are being provided on medium- and long-haul inbound flights as overseas Covid-19 cases continue to increase significantly," Korean Air says in outlining its protective policies.